samuelaguilera/sar-update-gravity-forms-license-networkwide/readme.md

 ## Usage

 1. Make sure you have [GF_LICENSE_KEY](https://docs.gravityforms.com/wp-config-options/#gf-license-key) set in your wp-config.php file.
+2. Gravity Forms must be enabled network-wide.
-2. Go to Network Admin -> Dashboard.
+3. Go to Network Admin -> Dashboard.
-3. Click on Update GF License submenu.
+4. Click on Update GF License submenu.
-4. Follow instructions displayed in the page.
+5. Follow instructions displayed in the page.